The Queens Museum

 Farideh Sakhaeifar (b.
 1985) is a New York-based artist born in Tehran, Iran.
 She received her MFA from Cornell University in 2011 and her BFA from Azad Art and Architecture University in Iran in 2008.
 Sakhaeifar’s work ranges from photography to installation and sculpture, and is usually related to her life experiences.
 She looks to past forms of ethnic, political, and cultural control in order to reflect upon new forms of expression that highlight the human struggle to establish autonomous forms of self-expression.
 Her work seeks to produce a translational understanding of the social and political struggles in which she has been involved either directly or indirectly.
 She was awarded a Lower Manhattan Cultural Council Residency in 2012-13 as well as the 2017 Bric Media Arts Fellowship.
 Her work has been widely covered including in ArtFuse and Hyperallergic.

-Gloria Maximo lives and works in New York.
+Gloria Maximo (b.
+1978) is an artist living and working in Jamaica Queens, New York.
+While primarily a painter, her practice has included installation, video, and performance.
 She received her Bachelor’s degree from Antioch College in Ohio.
-Her work has been shown at MoMA P.S.1, Center for Curatorial Studies and Hessel Museum of Art at Bard College, Bridget Donahue Gallery, Haeler Echo, Wallspace Gallery, and Portland Institute for Contemporary Art, among other venues.
-She was a finalist for the 2014 William H. Johnson Prize for painting.
-She was a co-founding member of the artist collaborative Yemenwed.
+Her work has been included in exhibitions at Queens Museum, NY (2017), Bridget Donahue Gallery, NY (2016), MOMA P.S.1, NY (2014), Palais de Tokyo, France (2012), Portland Institute for Contemporary Art, OR (2010).
+Maximo was a finalist for the 2014 William H. Johnson Prize for painting.
+She is currently a fellow in the 2017/2018 Shandaken Paint School.